 Place de Massena is the main central square which lies between the old and the new town.
 The Old Town is a maze of narrow streets, squares, little restaurants and fascinating shops.
 Visits to the Antiques Market (Monday) and the weekday flower and vegetable markets are not to be missed.
 The Nice Carnival in February is spectacular, as is the summer Jazz festival with top acts.
 During summer Nice has always something special going on, don't be surprised if you see some fireworks as the Major of Nice likes nothing better than fireworks to celebrate and event.

-This apartment is located in the New Town but is just 4 minutes walk into the old Town (Vieux Nice) where you will find the famous Cours Saleya flower market, also offering fresh produce and local favourites such as fruit, vegetable, cheese, olives, soaps, and flowers from early morning until midday.
+This apartment is located in the old Town (Vieux Nice) where you will find the famous Cours Saleya flower market, also offering fresh produce and local favourites such as fruit, vegetable, cheese, olives, soaps, and flowers from early morning until midday.
 The wide sweep of the Baie des Anges is visible through the arches of the old town walls.
 The cobbled streets of Vieux Nice (old town) are alive with bustling restaurants, cafes, museums which are free, art galleries, theatres, jazz bars, magnificent baroque churches and little shops selling delicious Nicoise specialities and artisan wares.
 Just beyond the Cours Saleya you will find the famous Promenade des Anglais and the long stretch of beaches both private and public.
 Enjoy the many pretty plazas - Place Rossetti where you can treat yourself to one of the best Ice Creams at 'Fenocchio's', the spacious Place Garibaldi, lined with a choice of bars and eateries and Place Francois for the daily fish market

 For a panoramic overview of Nice take the steps to the Colline du Chateau which sits on top of a hill between the Port and the Old Town and offers stunning views over the rooftops and Baie des Anges.
 Bring your camera as is a very popular vantage point for that postcard view.
 There are only the ruins of the Chateau remaining at the top, but you can also find a lovely park area with a choice of two cafes.
 If you prefer to avoid the steps up then you can also take the little white tourist train from the Promenade, or you can walk, cycle or use the lift.